-49.3.m.1.
-The points assigned to a medication violation by the stewards' or the Commission's ruling shall be included in the Association of Racing Commissioners International official database and the Association of Racing Commissioners International shall assign points consistent with the table set forth under subdivision 49.3.m. for advisory purposes for medication violations where points have not been assigned by regulatory action.
-Points assigned by such regulatory ruling or by the Association of Racing Commissioners International shall reflect, in the case of multiple positive tests as described in paragraph 49.3.m.3, whether they shall thereafter constitute a single violation.
+- 49.3.m.1.
+If the stewards or the Commission determine that the violation is due to environmental contamination, they may assign lesser or no points against the trainer based upon the specific facts of the case. - 49.3.m.2.
+The points assigned to a medication violation by the stewards' or the Commission's ruling shall be included in the Association of Racing Commissioners International official database and the Association of Racing Commissioners International shall assign points consistent with the table set forth under subdivision 49.3.m. including, when appropriate, a designation that the points have been suspended for the medication violation.
+Points assigned by such regulatory ruling shall reflect, in the case of multiple positive tests as described in paragraph 49.3.m.3, whether they shall thereafter constitute a single violation.
 The stewards' or the Commission's ruling shall be posted on the official website of the Commission and within the official database of the Association of Racing Commissioners International.
 If an appeal is pending, that fact shall be noted in such ruling.
-No points shall be applied until a final adjudication of the enforcement of any such violation.
+No points shall be applied until a final adjudication of the enforcement of any such violation. - 49.3.m.3.

-49.3.m.2.
 A trainer's cumulative points for violations in all racing jurisdictions shall be maintained by the Association of Racing Commissioners International.
-Once all appeals are waived or exhausted, the points shall immediately become part of the trainer's official Association of Racing Commissioners International record and shall be considered by the stewards or the Commission in their determination to subject the trainer to the mandatory enhanced penalties as provided in this rule.
+Once all appeals are waived or exhausted, the points shall immediately become part of the trainer's official Association of Racing Commissioners International record and shall be considered by the stewards or the Commission in their determination to subject the trainer to the mandatory enhanced penalties as provided in this rule. - 49.3.m.4.

-49.3.m.3.
 Multiple positive tests for the same medication incurred by a trainer prior to delivery of official notice by the stewards or the Commission may be treated as a single violation.
-In the case of a positive test indicating multiple substances found in a single post-race sample, the stewards or the Commission may treat each substance found as an individual violation for which points will be assigned.
+In the case of a positive test indicating multiple substances found in a single post-race sample, the stewards or the

+Commission may treat each substance found as an individual violation for which points will be assigned.

-- 49.3.m.4.
+- 49.3.m.5.
 The official Association of Racing Commissioners International record shall be used to advise the stewards or the Commission of a trainer's past record of violations and cumulative points.
-Nothing in this rule shall be construed to confer upon a trainer the right to appeal a violation for which the remedies have been exhausted or for which the appeal time has expired as provided by West Virginia Code §§ 19-23-16(c) and 19-23-17. - 49.3.m.5.
-The stewards or the Commission shall consider all points for violations in all racing jurisdictions as contained in the trainers' official Association of Racing Commissioners International record when determining whether the mandatory enhancements provided in this rule shall be imposed. - 49.3.m.6.
+Nothing in this rule shall be construed to confer upon a trainer the right to appeal a violation for which the remedies have been exhausted or for which the appeal time has expired as provided by West Virginia Code §§ 19-23-16(c) and 19-23-17. - 49.3.m.6.
+The stewards or the Commission shall consider all points for violations in all racing jurisdictions as contained in the trainers' official Association of Racing Commissioners International record when determining whether the mandatory enhancements provided in this rule shall be imposed. - 49.3.m.7.
 In addition to the penalty for the underlying offense, the following enhancements shall be imposed upon a trainer based upon the cumulative points contained in his or her official Association of Racing Commissioners International record:

 Points Suspension in days

-3-5.5 30
+5-5.5 15 to 30

-6-8.5 60
+6-8.5 45 to 60

-9-10.5 180
+9-10.5 90 to 180

-11 or more 360
+11 or more 180 to 360